cirocosta/estaleiro/docs/talk/README.md

 moment, assume that the process of going from a Dockerfile to a container image is a compilation process, we could start drawing some quite neat analogies.

+As I have written quite a bunch of C back then when I was at the University, let's take a look at an example hypothetical C compiler.

 ```